aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/advanced-operations/working-with-pages/set-background-color/_index.md

 **CommonJS:**

-1. Require the AsposePDFforNode.cjs module.
+1. Call `require` and import `AsposePDFforNode` module as `AsposePdf` variable.
 1. Specify the name of the PDF file whose background color you want to set.
-1. Initialize the AsposePdf module.
+1. Call `AsposePdf` as Promise and perform the operation for setting background color.
 Receive the object if successful.
 1. Call the function [AsposePdfSetBackgroundColor](https://reference.aspose.com/pdf/nodejs-cpp/organize/asposepdfsetbackgroundcolor/).
 1. Set the background color for the PDF file.
-The background color is set to "#426bf4," which is a hexadecimal color code representing a shade of blue.
+You need to pass 3 arguments to this function: an input file name, a desired color in hexadecimal form, and an output file name.
 Thus, if 'json.errorCode' is 0, the result of the operation is saved in "ResultRotation.pdf".
 If the json.errorCode parameter is not 0 and, accordingly, an error appears in your file, the error information will be contained in 'json.errorText'.

 ```js